CadaStudent has listed 12 of the most helpful student websites, from accommodation to education.

 Money Saving Expert, founded by Martin Lewis, is a great website full of financial advice.
 The site helps with “cutting your bills and fighting your corner through journalistic research, cutting-edge tools and a massive community”.

 Money Saving Expert isn’t dedicated to students.
 However, much of the information is relevant.
 Additionally, a student section focuses on funding for college or university and student money, including loans, bank accounts, and much more.

 One of the most apparent benefits of being a student is access to student discounts.
 Usually, an NUS card or your university student card provides you with discounts to shops in-store.
 But when it comes to online shopping, two websites give you access to the best deals: Unidays and Studentbeans.

 Unidays give students free and instant access to student discounts, and signing up is easy with your university email and matriculation number.
 Unidays is available online, but they also have an app that takes you directly to your desired retailer, making shopping even more accessible!
 Unidays has a mixture of fashion, technology, stationery, food and much more, including ASOS, Topshop, Missguided, Adidas and Apple.

 Another website with free student discounts is StudentBeans.
-StudentBeans and Unidays are very similar, but both have exclusive codes with different brands – so it might be beneficial to sign up to both to make sure you get the most from your student discount.
-Student beans have discounts on travel, fashion, health – and sometimes even provide free Uber vouchers.
+StudentBeans and Unidays are very similar, but both have exclusive codes with different brands – so it might be beneficial to sign up for both to make sure you get the most from your student discount.
+Student beans have discounts on travel, fashion, and health – and sometimes even provide free Uber vouchers.

 Uniplaces is a service designed specifically for students to help find student accommodation.
 The website has properties in all the major student cities, including 165 countries.
 Uniplaces is currently used and trusted by 250,000 students.